Meet our Team

 Within HMRC he was frequently parachuted in to lead highly complex or sensitive projects or to rescue those that had gone badly off track.

 Nigel’s career span includes 14 years as a software developer and database designer, writing and supporting core applications and operating systems.
 His first IT role was a developer (in 1976) writing the new maritime import/export system for the UK.
 He was later (1987) both a systems analyst and designer for the CHIEF service which became the new vehicle for UK import/export.
-Nigel went on to lead the software development function within HM Customs &Excise (250+ people) and later was the Head of Profession for Project Delivery within HM Revenue and Customs (500+ people).
+Nigel went on to lead the software development function within HM Customs &Excise (250+ people) and later was the Head of Profession for Project Delivery within HMRC (500+ people).

 Nigel also has a strong background in large commercial negotiations on deals valued at hundreds of £millions.
 These range from leading the in-house bid team for market testing, infrastructure outsourcing and major contract re-negotiation.